feventurini/eyewordembed/README.md

 - add_surprisal_dundee.py is the code used for adding surprisal to the dundee, given the KenLM n-gram models
 - dundee_parser.py was used to parse and preprocess the Dundee Treebank and produced the two folders dataset/dundee_parsed_gr and dataset/dundee_parsed

-In the code, you may find often referenced the "dataset" folder.
-It was used to contain all the datasets, the KenLM language models and all of the subsample datasets.
-The directory is not available in the public repository for two reasons: the corpora are licensed, and the files are too big.

 The utilities folder contains supporting code (for I/O to file system and timing) used throughout the project

 The bash_tools folder contains two scripts used for compressing and decompressing the datasets